This policy is for you if your chosen degree has a September 2021 start date.

 Application routes and deadlines

-All full-time undergraduate applications must be made through the UCAS website by 15 January 2021.
+All full-time undergraduate applications must be made through the UCAS website by 29 January 2021 (normally 15 January but extended due to the COVID-19 pandemic).

 The Faculty of Biological Sciences may consider applications submitted after this date.
 Availability of courses in UCAS Extra will be detailed by UCAS at the appropriate stage in the cycle.